catseye/Robin/doc/Robin.markdown

 we call it a _binding alist_.
 The idea is that it is a Robin representation of an evaluation environment, where the symbols in the heads of the sublists are bound to the values in the tails of the pairs.
-Binding alists can be created from an environment in effect (such as in the third argument of a macro) and can be used to change the evaluation environment in effect (such as in the first argument to `eval`.)
+Binding alists can be created from the environment currently in effect (such as in the case of the third argument of a macro) and can be used to change the evaluation environment that is in effect (such as in the first argument to `@eval`.)

-TODO: binding alists will be replaced by abstract map objects of some kind.
+TODO: binding alists may be replaced by abstract map objects of some kind.

 Comments
 --------